complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/project-information/security-model.en.md

 Each app stores a metadata about protocols as well as application-specific settings.

-In Server:

-- Paired device metadata, including the device name and the device secret key
-- Protocol metadata, such as when they were installed.

 In Interviewer:

 - Information about application display settings